 All reports of misconduct that we receive provide us with valuable information, but not every matter brought to our attention requires us to take action.

 Under the laws we administer, we have the discretion to decide whether to take further action on reports of misconduct that we receive.
-Generally we do not act for individuals and we will seek to take action only on those reports of misconduct where our action will result in a greater impact in the market and benefit the general public more broadly.

 When we decide to consider the matter further